 In California, child care providers who care for children from more than one family, other than their own, are required by the state to be licensed.
 The licensing requirements vary, depending on whether the child care takes place in the provider's home or in a dedicated child care facility.
 Essentially, all licensed child care providers must attend an orientation program and learn how to properly maintain records for inspection by the state.
 In addition to filing lawsuits and taking other legal action, parents can file complaints with the licensing board if they suspect a licensed child care provider is not fulfilling his or her duties properly and as required by law.

 As more children enter the child care system, child care providers are under a greater strain to maintain safe conditions for the children and to ensure that the children receive adequate supervision to prevent injuries.
+A daycare injury attorney can help San Diego residents hold providers accountable for failing to do so.
 Most of the time child care providers are diligent in keeping children safe from harm while in their care.
 However, sometimes injuries do occur.
 These injuries can be the results of a number of different things, including negligent supervision, unsafe conditions, or even deliberate actions by the very people who are supposed to be protecting and caring for children.

 Therefore, when injuries of any kind do occur, it is important to talk to an attorney to make sure that your child's rights are protected.
 Children must rely on their parents to seek out a lawyer who can protect their rights and ensure that they receive any compensation to which they are entitled.
 It is also vital that parents speak to an attorney as quickly as possible after the incident in question occurs because the younger the child is, the faster his or her memory of the event will fade.